Democrat Party (epithet): Late 20th century

+During a vice-presidential debate in October 1976, candidate Bob Dole referred to what he called "Democrat wars."
+Later in the month, Dole denied his having said it.

 During the 1984 Republican National Convention, use of the term was a point of contention among the delegates.
 When a member of the Republican platform committee asked unanimous consent to change the phrasing of a platform amendment to read Democrat Party instead of Democratic Party, New York Representative Jack Kemp objected, saying that would be "an insult to our Democratic friends;" the committee dropped the proposal.

 Newt Gingrich, in his efforts in the 1980s and 1990s to produce a Republican majority in the United States House of Representatives, relied heavily on words and phrases that cast Democrats in a negative light.
 The phrase Democrat Party gained new currency when the Republican Party, led by Gingrich, gained control of the House of Representatives in 1994.

 In 1996, the wording throughout the Republican Party platform was changed from Democratic Party to Democrat Party: Republican leaders "explained they wanted to make the subtle point that the Democratic Party had become elitist".
 A proposal to use the term in the August 2008 Republican platform for similar reasons was voted down, with leaders choosing to use Democratic Party.
 "We probably should use what the actual name is," said Mississippi Governor Haley Barbour, the panel's chairman.
 "At least in writing."